MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

    - **Name**: Employee data (HR)
    - **Display name**: Employee data (HR)
    - **Description for users**: This HR label is the default label for all specified documents in the HR Department.
    - **Description for admins**: This label is created in consultation with Ms. Jones (Head of HR department).
-Please contact her, when you want to chance settings of the label.
+Contact her, when you want to chance settings of the label.

 19. Select **Next**.